Blendify/blender-manual/trunk/blender_docs/manual/animation/constraints/interface/header.rst

    Since the stack is evaluated from top to bottom, moving a constraint in the stack can significantly affect the final outcome of the stack.

-   If there is only one constraint in the stack, the arrows will not be drawn.
+   - If there is only one constraint in the stack, the arrows will not be displayed.
-   If the constraint is at the top of the stack, only the down arrow will be drawn.
+   - If the constraint is at the top of the stack, only the down arrow will be displayed.
-   If the constraint is at the bottom of the stack, only the up arrow will be drawn.
+   - If the constraint is at the bottom of the stack, only the up arrow will be displayed.
 Delete ``X``
    Delete the constraint from the stack.
    The settings will be lost.